bluejayA/substation/docs/performance/tuning.md

 )
 ```

-**For slower systems or networks**:

-- Reduce the number of services in the search query
-- Use more specific search terms to reduce result set size
-- Leverage the cache by avoiding frequent unique queries
+For slower systems or networks, reduce the number of services you're searching.
+Use more specific search terms to cut down the result set size.
+Leverage the cache by avoiding unique queries - if you search for the same thing repeatedly, the second search will be nearly instant.

-### Service Priority Tuning
+### Service Priority Configuration

-Default service prioritization:
+We prioritized services based on what operators actually search for.
+Nova is highest priority because everyone searches for servers constantly.
+Neutron is second because network troubleshooting is half of every operator's job.
+Cinder comes third, Glance fourth, and Keystone and Swift are lowest because searching for users and objects is relatively rare.

+Here's the default prioritization:

 | Service | Priority | Why |
 |---------|----------|-----|